• World

 Oceanfront & Widlife

 Seeing Lofoten from the ocean is a highlight, just like the old fishermen did back in the day.
-Seeing it from the ocean gives another perspective of the archipelago – and the local guides know the best places and have the most informative stories, and some of them you will never find in guidebooks.
-Look for companies that are local to support the community as well as enjoy a more insightful experiance.
+Seeing it from the ocean gives another perspective of the archipelago.
+The local guides know the best places and have the most informative stories, some of which you will never find in guidebooks.
+Look for local companies to support the community and enjoy a more insightful experience.

 Sea kayaking in Svolvær or Reine Paddling